Managing agents

 When agents are hosted on virtual machines and share the same underlying physical resources, Jenkins may think that there is more capacity available for builds than there really is.

 For example, in such an environment, Jenkins might think that there are 10 agents with 2 executors each, but in reality the physical machine cannot execute 20 concurrent builds without thrashing.
-The number is usually much lower; say, 4.[1]
+The number is usually much lower; say, 4.
+(This number depends on the machine’s specifications and configuration.)
 This is particularly the case when you have a single-system hypervisor, such as VMWare ESXi, VirtualBox, etc.

 Every time a new build is to start, Jenkins schedules it to one of the available virtual agents.
 However, in this particular case the underlying physical infrastructure cannot support all the virtual agents running their respective builds concurrently.